nixworks/public/news/2006/09/10/README.md

 ##### Formula One
 ### [ The most successful driver in Formula One history, German Michael Schumacher, announces his retirement from the sport at the end of the 2006 season. ](/news/2006/09/10/the-most-successful-driver-in-formula-one-history-german-michael-schumacher-announces-his-retirement-from-the-sport-at-the-end-of-the-200.md)
-_Context: 2006 season, Formula One, German, Michael Schumacher_
+_Context: 2006 season, Formula One, Germany, Michael Schumacher_

 ##### Hurricane Florence
 ### [ Hurricane Florence forces hurricane warnings for Bermuda as it threatens the island with rain of 13 to 20 cm (5 to 8 inches).
 Florence is also expected to become a Category 2 hurricane prior to affecting the island. ](/news/2006/09/10/hurricane-florence-forces-hurricane-warnings-for-bermuda-as-it-threatens-the-island-with-rain-of-13-to-20-cm-5-to-8-inches-florence-is-a.md)